vsangelidakis/SHAPE/README.txt

 % Define particle from voxelated (volumetric) image p3=Particle([],[],Vox,[],options); % Vox (Nx x Ny x Nz): Segmented voxelated (3-D) image of particle geometry;

-New users are advised to start from running the available examples in the [examples](examples) folder, to get familiarised with the syntax and functionalities of SHAPE.
+New users are advised to start from running the available examples in the "examples" folder, to get familiarised with the syntax and functionalities of SHAPE.

 █ Credits
 SHAPE uses several external functions available within the Matlab FEX community.
 We want to acknowledge the work of the following contributions, for making our lives easier: